Introducing the Novatron, a novel mirror fusion concept: The Novatron magnetic field geometry

-The Novatron magnetic configuration is shown in Fig 1.
-The magnetic field design is characterized by fully “favorable curvature” of the outer plasma surface, due to an increasing magnetic field in the outward direction.
-It is theoretically established \cite{Rosenbluth1957} that such a field will provide MHD stability for an inwardly directed plasma pressure gradient.

-The axisymmetic design prevents neo-classical transport, that is non-collisional particle drifts in the radial direction \cite{Fowler2017}.
-These losses constituted a problem for non-axisymmetric minimum-B stable configurations like Baseball or Yin-Yang coil devices which had abandoned the axisymmetry.
+The favorable curvature at the outer plasma surface is due to an increasing magnetic field in the outward direction.
+It is theoretically established~\cite{Rosenbluth1957} that such a field will provide MHD stability for an inwardly directed plasma pressure gradient.
+The axisymmetric design prevents neo-classical transport, that is non-collisional particle drifts in the radial direction~\cite{Fowler2017}.
+Such losses constituted a considerable problem for minimum-B stable configurations which had abandoned axisymmetry, like Baseball or Yin-Yang coils.

-A classic magnetic mirror (Fig. 3a) features a large volume, however with a geometry allowing for detrimental interchange instabilities to develop.
-By adding a second magnetic coil pair located concentrically outside the first magnet pair (Fig. 3b) and with current running in the opposite direction, the magnetic flux will be squeezed in the ring-shaped volume (mirror throat) between the magnets, thus locally increasing the B field.
-The shape of the central field lines passing through the symmetry plane has now been transformed from convex to concave, that is from unfavorable curvature to favorable curvature (Fig. 3b).
-This constitutes the most fundamental step of the Novatron concept.
+Fig.~\ref{fig:progress} helps to explain how the Novatron differs from a classic magnetic mirror.
+The latter (Fig.~\ref{fig:progress}a) features a relatively large plasma volume, yet with a geometry allowing for detrimental interchange instabilities to develop owing to the unfavorable curvature in the region between the mirror throats.
+By adding a second magnetic coil pair located concentrically outside the first magnet pair (Fig.~\ref{fig:progress}b), and with current running in the opposite direction with respect to the first pair, the magnetic flux will be squeezed into the mirror throats, i.e. the magnetic field will be stronger in these regions.
+The curvature of the central field lines passing through the symmetry plane has now been transformed from unfavorable to favorable.
+This constitutes the most fundamental distinction between the Novatron concept and a classic mirror.